sailplaneai/kubedr/site/content/docs/getting_started.md

    * If kubedr has reached a conclusion it will provide the conclusion and exit
    * Generate a new hypothesis, prediction, and experiment to futher diagnose the issue

+## Where should I go next?

+The [Examples](/docs/examples/) guide contains examples of different problems and how to troubleshoot them with KubeDr.